lukas018/writing/README.md

 # English and Japanese Writing Practice
-English and Japanese Writing Practice ルーカス＆キム
+English and Japanese Writing Practice 原田とビクトル
-# Rule
+# Rules
-1. upload draft everyday
+1. Upload a draft everyday
-2. check eachother's draft and upload correction!
+2. Check each other's drafts and upload correction!
+# Examples
+See example folder for structure example and how to perform corrections.
 # Writing Topics
 ![writing-topic1](./writing-topic1.jpg)
 ![writing-topic2](./writing-topic2.jpg)